 - Payback Period – Panorama clients typically recoup the cost of their ERP project within three years.

-- Benefits Realization Timeframe – Panorama clients typically realize full business benefits from out-of-the-box functionality within 9-12 months of go-live.
+- Benefits Realization Timeframe – Panorama clients typically realize full ERP business benefits from out-of-the-box functionality within 9-12 months of go-live.

 - Deployment Model – Most ERP vendors encourage a cloud-hosting model and a SaaS licensing model.
 If you’re considering SaaS licensing, you may incur escalating annual charges for additional functionality, data or transactions.